10 Snakes That Drink Rainwater From Their Scales

 © Wikimedia Commons User: Alpsdake – CC-BY-SA-4.0

 This 50-80cm snake lives in leafy woodlands of Japan, typically close to human inhabited areas like villages.
-Mamushis belong to the Gloydius family, which are all venomous and number 26 across eastern Asia.
+Mamushis belong to the Gloydius pitviper genus, which are all venomous and number 26 across central and eastern Asia.

 The mamushi is fairly thick, yet still flexible enough to bend back and drink from their own personal rainwater pool with ease.
 This tendency was first observed in Hokkaido, Japan in 2002, in 3 sperate mamushis after brief rain showers swept in.
-What’s less known is how they react when animals try to steal their rainwater stash – extreme rage is most likely.
-In reality, it probably never happens, as rats have loads of places to drink from.
-Mamushis have numerous heat-seeking labial pits in their heads, granting them night vision.
+What’s less known is how they react if animals try to steal their rainwater stash – extreme rage is most likely.

 Leave a Comment